Kalutu/quote-machine/README.md

 # Random Quote Machine
-This is a web application that displays random quotes.
-It uses React.js to manage the state and render the UI.
+This is a simple React application that displays inspirational quotes.
+Each time you click the "New Quote" button, a random quote will be fetched from the [type.fit](https://type.fit) API and displayed on the screen.
+The background color of the app also changes with each new quote.

 ## Features
 - Generates and displays random quotes.